ec-europa/europa-component-library/docs/Migrating-v3.md

   - twig parameter "icon_path" has been removed (not used)
 - Button
   - variant "search" has been removed (css has been integrated in search form)
+- Text input
+  - twig parameter "invalid_icon" added, to display additional icon when field is invalid
+  - twig parameter "placeholder" added, to manage default content
+  - twig parameter "invalid_icon_label" has been removed (not used)